Alec Wilder: Biography

 In addition to writing popular songs, Wilder also composed classical pieces for unique combinations of orchestral instruments.
 The Alec Wilder Octet, including Eastman classmate Mitch Miller on oboe, recorded several of his originals for Brunswick Records in 1938-40.
 His classical numbers, which often had off-beat, humorous titles ("The Hotel Detective Registers"), were strongly influenced by jazz.
 He wrote eleven operas; one of which, Miss Chicken Little (1953), was commissioned for television by CBS.
 Wilder also arranged a series of Christmas carols for Tubachristmas.
+On April 7, 1961, tuba player Roger Bobo performed Alec Wilder's Tuba Sonata at Carnegie Recital Hall in Manhattan.
+The performance was reviewed in the Time magazine article "Music: Bobo Among the Barcarolles."

 Sinatra conducted the Columbia String Orchestra on Frank Sinatra Conducts the Music of Alec Wilder, an album of Wilder's classical music (1946).
 Wilder also contributed two tone poems, "Grey" and "Blue", to the 1956 album, Frank Sinatra Conducts Tone Poems of Color.

 Wilder wrote the definitive book American Popular Song: The Great Innovators, 1900–1950 (1972).
 He was also featured in a radio series based on the book, broadcast in the middle to late 1970s.
 With lyricist Loonis McGlohon (his co-host on the radio series) he composed songs for the Land of Oz theme park in Banner Elk, North Carolina.

 Wilder loved puzzles: he created his own cryptic crosswords, and could spend hours with a jigsaw puzzle.
 He also loved to talk (he had an encyclopedic knowledge of the world) and most of all, laugh.
 Displeased with how Peggy Lee improvised the ending of "While We're Young", he wrote her a note: "The next time you come to the bridge [of the song], jump!"
 Pianist Marian McPartland told the story of this "alleged" comment to Tony Bennett, on her "Piano Jazz" radio show in 2004.

+Personal life and death

+Wilder was known for his unconventional and nomadic lifestyle.
+He loved trains, kept no real home, and was in a constant state of travel.
+Despite his constant movement, he maintained a permanent room at the Algonquin Hotel in New York, where they kept his clothes and often had a drink waiting for him.

+In letters to writer Whitney Balliett, who profiled him for The New Yorker in 1973, Wilder reflected on his personal philosophy.
+He wrote that his life was "divided between travel and music and my friends and solitude," and that he needed to be alone to "refill my cup."
+He also expressed a desire to be a "better person and a better creator," and stated, "I hate to see people I love unless I have enough to give them."

 Wilder died in Gainesville, Florida, from lung cancer in December 1980, and is buried in a Catholic cemetery in Avon, New York, outside Rochester.